fguiet/windvane/README.md

 Quite easy :

-* Wire positive and negative 3.7v battery to ESP32 DevKit (Careful connect to 5v pin, not 3.3v !!), Voltage divider, Hall Sensor, TP4056
+* Wire positive and negative 3.7v battery to ESP32 DevKit (Careful connect to 5v pin, not 3.3v !!), Voltage divider (the one that will measure the battery voltage),  TP4056
+* Wire the voltage divider that will measure the wind direction to 3.3v pin (that way we have a constant voltage)
 * GPIO34 to output of voltage divider (measure wind direction)
 * GPIO35 to ouput of voltage divider (measure battery voltage)